namanmodani/CS-M146/Problem Sets/README.md

 # Problem Set Scores

-The following table houses my project scores through M146.
+The following table houses my problem set scores through CS M146.
 Each problem set was worth 12.5%, for a total of 50% of my final grade

 | **#** | **Score** |
 |:-----:|:---------:|